benjamincrozat/legacy-blog/posts/21-best-gdpr-compliant-google-analytics-alternatives.md

 - EU traffic is automatically routed through European-owned infrastructure
 - Simple, free, and reactive uptime monitoring that sends you an email or SMS
 - Used by thousands of businesses, including some we love, like Laravel, GitHub (Microsoft), Tailwind CSS, Vue.js, IBM, and more

+The **cons** of Fathom Analytics:
+- The dashboard's UI could be better;
+- I noticed some bugs when you have too much filters in place.

 [Get started with a 7-day trial and $10 discount on your first invoice](https://benjamincrozat.com/recommends/fathom-analytics)